ojmakke/YANNI/README.md

 # YANNI
-Yet Another Neural Network Implementation, created by Omar J Makke
+Yet Another Neural Network Implementation.

-The project is renamed to YANNI, originally it was "GNUNets".
-This is to avoid confusion with the amazing GNU Nets for distributed networking.
+The project is renamed to YANNI.
+This is how I discovered Lisp.

-Pleased to announce version 0.0.3

-You can simply use include the header files under activation, network, and parts.

 Push i to enter edit mode.
 When in edit mode, type demo.
 Not all items in the menu are implemented yet.